-The Fluid Flow Interfaces chapter describes the Darcy's Law and Free and Porous Media Flow interfaces, both included under the Porous Media and Subsurface Flow branch.
+The Fluid Flow Interfaces chapter describes the Darcy's Law and Free and Porous Media Flow interfaces, both included under the Porous Media and Subsurface Flow branch, as well as the Bubbly Flow, Mixture Model and Euler-Euler interface, included under the Multiphase Flow branch.

 The Laminar Flow interface is also available and is described in the COMSOL Multiphysics Reference Manual.